aikinci/droidbox/README.md

 Sourcecode is on [GitHub][3]

 This is a ready to run Android sandbox enabling the user to run a dynamic analysis on an apk file.
+Create a ~/samples directory and copy you sample file in it.

 Usage: